 My body is not my means of fixing my problems.

-And if I am honest, how I treated my body in my disorder is some of the cause of my current issues.
-If I had continued to go down the path of self-destruction, my body would only to continue to pay the price.
+And if I am honest, how I treated my body in my disorder is some of the causes of my current issues.
+If I had continued to go down the path of self-destruction, my body would only continue to pay the price.